xcart/xcart-docs/_pages/kb_en/shipping/strategy.md

      * {% link "Custom Table Rates" ref_3TG6AuN0 %}

    * **Charge a Flat Rate**
-     Another polular option is to charge buyers a fixed (flat) rate.
+     Another popular option is to charge buyers a fixed (flat) rate.
 X-Cart can be configured to use a flat rate per order or a flat rate per item.

      For more information, see:
      * {% link "Custom Table Rates" ref_3TG6AuN0 %}